CISecurity/CCPA-Docs/docs/User Guide for CLI.md

 Introduction
 ------------
-The CIS-CAT Pro Assessor CLI is a command-line user interface, allowing users to assess target systems against various forms of machine-readable content.
-CIS-CAT Pro Assessor CLI is designed primarily to assess CIS Benchmark configuration recommendations but can also assess content written in conformance with the Security Content Automation Protocol (SCAP), as well as plain OVAL definition content.
+The CIS-CAT Pro Assessor v4 is a command-line and graphical user interface, allowing users to assess target systems against various forms of machine-readable content.
+CIS-CAT Pro Assessor is designed primarily to assess CIS Benchmark configuration recommendations but can also assess content written in conformance with the Security Content Automation Protocol (SCAP), as well as plain OVAL definition content.

 ## Remote Assessment Capability ##
 Arguably the most important feature to be included in CIS-CAT Pro Assessor v4 is the ability to assess remote endpoints.
 Providing appropriate connection information allows CIS-CAT Pro Assessor to establish a "session", execute commands, run scripts, and perform collection and evaluation for the remote endpoint.
 For Microsoft Windows endpoints, this "session" is established through the use of WinRM.
 For Unix/Linux and Cisco network device endpoints, CIS-CAT Pro Assessor establishes the "session" via SSH.

 Endpoints to be assessed must be configured appropriately to allow for remote access.
 Please see the [CIS-CAT Pro Assessor Configuration Guide](./Configuration%20Guide) for more information.

-## Cisco Configuration Assessment ##
-CIS-CAT Pro Assessor v4 includes the capability to assess Cisco networking devices in two ways.
-Users can choose to connect directly to an online network device, via SSH, using a privileged account and perform evaluations against the current running configuration.
-New to v4, users now have the ability to export device configurations, specifically the full output of the `show tech-support` command, to a file, and CIS-CAT Pro Assessor v4 can parse that output and perform the assessment.
-Specifying the path to the exported configuration file is through the "session" configurations.
-Detailed information on "sessions" can be found in the [CIS-CAT Pro Assessor Configuration Guide](./Configuration%20Guide).

-### Benchmark Coverage ###
+## Benchmark Coverage ##
 See the [CIS-CAT Pro Assessor Coverage Guide](./Coverage%20Guide) for the most up-to-date information regarding platform and application coverage.

-## Using CIS-CAT Pro Assessor GUI ##
+## CIS-CAT Pro Assessor GUI ##

 CIS-CAT Assessor Pro and Lite versions 4.1.0+ includes a graphical user interface (GUI) as part of the downloaded bundle.
 The GUI is compatible with a Microsoft Windows operating system.
 Open the application by running the Assessor-GUI.exe.
 The GUI provides a method to execute a configuration assessment in an easy, quick, and simple setup process.
 The interface offers a simple workflow for the basic, local system configuration scan as well as advanced workflows where multiple combinations of remote and local scanning can be performed.